A mattress is one of the most important things you can buy.

 Is memory foam vs hybrid mattress the only options?

-- Innerspring mattresses.
+- Innerspring.
 These are the traditional ‘coiled’ mattresses, which are usually the most cost-effective options on the market.

 - Latex.
 This is a natural and environmentally friendly ‘bouncy’ mattress that is great for keeping its cool during the night.

 - Waterbeds.
-These are mattresses with water inside, which can be soothing and set to the exact temperature that you need.
+These have water inside, which can be soothing and set to the exact temperature that you need.

-- Pillow top mattresses.
+- Pillow top.
 These are traditional innerspring mattresses with extra ‘padding’ on the top to add temporary extra comfort.

 Find out more about the different mattress types on offer here.